hackerjeff705/Tumbleweed/V0/README.md

 This code tackles a classic problem in navigation: sensors are imperfect.

 *   **Accelerometers** can determine angles relative to gravity, but they are very sensitive to external forces and vibration (noise).
 *   **Gyroscopes** measure the rate of rotation very well, but they suffer from **drift**, where small errors accumulate over time, causing the angle estimate to become inaccurate.
-  * **Barometers** can measure altitude based on air pressure, but the readings can be noisy and fluctuate with weather changes.
+*   **Barometers** can measure altitude based on air pressure, a reading that can be noisy and fluctuate with weather changes.

 To get the best of all worlds, we use **sensor fusion** powered by a **Kalman Filter**.